 GoE III provided a welcome opportunity to showcase research conducted by PhD students, postdocs and academics in Geography & Environment at LU to a diverse international and interdisciplinary audience and to continue important debates and exchanges with promising impacts on future research, policy and networking (Images 3-6).

-The conference was generously co-funded by the Fritz Thyssen Foundation as part of Dr Jöns’ research grant on the historical geographies of the university and supported by three research groups of the Royal Geographical Society with the Institute of British Geographers (RGS-IBG) – the Population Geography Research Group (PGRG), the Geographies of Children, Youth and Families Research Group (GCYFRG) and the Social and Cultural Geography Research Group (SCGRG).
+The conference was generously co-funded by the Fritz Thyssen Foundation as part of Dr Jöns’ research grants on the historical geographies of the university and supported by three research groups of the Royal Geographical Society with the Institute of British Geographers (RGS-IBG) – the Population Geography Research Group (PGRG), the Geographies of Children, Youth and Families Research Group (GCYFRG) and the Social and Cultural Geography Research Group (SCGRG).

 This support by the Thyssen Foundation and the RGS-IBG research groups enabled the hosting of GoE III at Holywell Park Conference Centre (Image 7), the delivery of four keynote lectures over three days, as well as the attendance of four PhD students from Edinburgh, Leeds, London and Edge Hill, thereby helping to disseminate and nourish early career scholarship in the field.